A Day in the Life of an Aspen Academy Student

 The early years at Aspen Academy are foundational and begin our lifelong commitment to each learner.
 This stage of our journey together will support and emphasize our core values; be kind, work hard, do good and make the world better.
 We partner with early learners and their families to build confidence, capabilities, skills and creativity within a safe and rich environment that values all students.
 Our Pre-K classrooms are full of wonder, art, social opportunities, and provide countless opportunities for academic growth.

-Our Pre-K teaching team is highly educated in developmentally appropriate practices, and they are not only skilled at applying these practices, they have a true passion for teaching our young learners.
+Our Pre-K teaching team is highly educated in developmentally appropriate practices, and they are not only skilled at applying these practices, but also have a true passion for teaching our young learners.